Uday-Mahajan-Dev/Problem-solved/README.md

 PrimeDescending.java code helps to print prime number between 100-1000 in descending order.

 Here we run the for loop from 999 to 99 with decrementing i and also a nested j for loop whle the if statement check for if the value is prime or not and prints the result.

+The Factorial.java is a program that helps to count and print factorial of any number given be user.